ryancnelson/tmux-ai-workflow/SPECIFICATION.md

-# Ryan Workflow - AI-Collaborative Coding System
+# AI-Workflow - AI-Collaborative Coding System

 ## Overview
 A tmux-based system that enables seamless collaboration between a human developer and an AI assistant through structured terminal sessions with named panes and standardized communication protocols.